National Wildfire Coordinating Group

 Primary Objectives

-Two UAS specialist monitoring data on computer screens in a command post.
-Decorative
+UAS specialist monitoring data on handheld device.

 • Enable safe, effective and efficient UAS operations in the wildland fire management environment by developing and disseminating comprehensive wildland fire related UAS guidance.
 Include standards for UAS utilization, performance, risk management, qualifications, training, and equipment.